-Boys & Girls Clubs of San Antonio is proud to be a part of Boys & Girls Clubs of America, a 151 year old national movement that serves 4.2 million youth with 51,000 trained professional staff members at some 4,000 clubs in all 50 states, Puerto Rico, the Virgin Islands, and military bases around the world.
+Founded in 1939, the Boys & Girls Clubs of San Antonio is celebrating its 80th year in service to San Antonio.
+BGCSA is part of a 159-year-old national movement that serves 4.3 million youth with 413,000 adult staff and volunteers at 4,300 clubs in all 50 states, Puerto Rico, the Virgin Islands, and military bases around the world.
 Originally formed in 1860 in Hartford, CT, by a group of women as a positive alternative to the streets for boys, it became an affiliated organization in 1906 in Boston, MA when 53 clubs joined to become the Federated Boys Club.
 Having become the Boys Club of America in 1931 and was chartered by the United States Congress in 1956.
 The national organization officially became the Boys & Girls Clubs of America in 1991.

 The local Clubs opened in 1939 as Boys Clubs of San Antonio on the west side in public housing on Dolorosa Street.
 Over the years the Clubs grew in stature, membership and facilities.
 So much that in 1963, Congressman Henry B. Gonzalez presented then President John F. Kennedy with a gavel and handmade box created by members in their local woodworking shop.
 In 1976, girls were invited to become members and the name of the Clubs was officially changed in 1991 to Boys and Girls Clubs of San Antonio.
 It was also in 1991, that President George H.W.
 Bush and Barbara Bush visited the Clubs and extended them the honor of recognition as a “Point of Light.”

-Membership is open to all children in San Antonio for nominal annual membership dues ($50).
+Today, the Clubs serve 8,500 members, ages 6-18 years old, annually from 6 Clubhouses in the city of San Antonio and 37 on-site school locations in the San Antonio and Harlandale Independent School Districts.
+On an average afternoon, #OFYOUTH youth receive services as part of our after school program.
+Membership is open to all children in San Antonio for nominal annual membership dues ($50/yr).
 No child is turned away due to an inability to pay.
-The majority of the clubs membership is comprised of minority children (94%), from single parent / grand parent families (more than 50%) and qualifies for free or reduced-price lunch (76%).
+The majority of Club members are minority children (93%), from single parent homes (more than 50%), who receive free or reduced-price lunch (80%).